swap-dev/SVM/README.md

 * Unless otherwise noted, boolean results are pushed onto the stack as `true` or `false`
 * Unless otherwise noted, math opcodes remove the two topmost stack elements and place the result onto the top of the stack
 * Unless otherwise noted, logic opcodes (`LT`, `GT`, etc.) Pop the two topmost elements on the stack and emplace a boolean result on the top of the stack
+* Bitwise opcodes support the following data types: `n`, `b`, standing for number and boolean
+* All stack elements that undergo processing in the same opcode must be the same data type

 |Bytecode Identifier|Opcode Symbol|Arguments|Description|
 |-------------------|-------------|---------|-----------|